JamesHawk585/HackStacker/NOTES.md

 08. [x] At least one data type validation.
 09. [x] At least one string/number format validation.
 10. [x] Connect the client and server using fetch().
         - [] [optional/highly recommended] Implement something new not taught in the curriculum.
-(Check in with your instructor to ensure the scope of your idea is appropriate.)
+(React BootStrap)
         - [] [optional/highly recommended] Implement useContext or Redux.
         - [] [optional/highly recommended] Fully deploy and host your project.